tinymind/LSUnusedResources/README.md

 ## Installation

 * Download: [LSUnusedResources.app.zip](https://github.com/tinymind/LSUnusedResources/raw/master/Release/LSUnusedResources.app.zip)
-* Or build and run the project using XCode.
+* Or build and run the project using Xcode.

 ## How it works